How to Translate HTML Files Without Breaking Layout

 <p>Try <strong>HTML Translate</strong> today.</p>

-Your translation process must keep those tags around the right words.
-Tools that strip HTML or re-wrap lines blindly tend to break this.
+Your translation workflow must keep those tags around the right words.
+Tools that strip HTML, flatten formatting, or re-wrap lines blindly often break this.

 3. Be careful with attributes